Downhill (1927 film): Production

-Preservation and home video status
+Preservation status and home media

 A fully tinted restoration of Downhill was completed in 2012 as part of the BFI's £2 million Save the Hitchcock 9 project to restore all of Hitchcock's surviving silent films.

-As with Hitchcock's other British films, all of which are copyrighted worldwide, Downhill has been heavily bootlegged on home video.
+Downhill has been heavily bootlegged on home video.
 However, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand from Network Distributing in the UK, The Criterion Collection in the U.S., and many others.

-At the end of 2022, Downhill entered the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+At the end of 2022, Downhill entered the public domain in the United States.